CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 Interacts with component with bug reports, feedback, quality assurance, testing, patches or pull requests.
 May or may not have repository commit privileges.
 May also have additional roles, including being a downstream [Developer](#developer), [Patcher](#patcher) or [Author](#author).

+### Steward

+> [!NOTE]
+> Steward has a specific defined meaning in the Cyber Resilience Act, so it's better to avoid using the term.

 ## Patcher